CrossRef/event-data-user-guide/docs/service/query-api.md

     http://query.eventdata.crossref.org/events?rows=10&filter=prefix:10.1186

 All Events ever!
-Note that these queries have a large page size and might give your web browser trouble.
-First page:
+Note that you will need to use the cursor to iterate through the result set.

     http://query.eventdata.crossref.org/events?rows=10000